 - Then he had the legal problems with Machinima which knocked him out of commission for months.

-- Then he managed to get picked up by That Guy with the Glasses, (then) known for not screwing over their contributors at every opportunity, and allowing regular updates... and then he accidentally dumped water into his computer.
+- Then he managed to get picked up by Channel Awesome, (then) known for not screwing over their contributors at every opportunity, and allowing regular updates... and then he accidentally dumped water into his computer.
 Oy...

 - Ross managed to invert this in late November and December 2014; in late October he promised to finish the series by the end of the year, and just made it: in a period of six weeks he released episodes 61.5 through the final episode, 68, on December 31, an average of one episode every 5 days.

 - For Freeman's Mind 2, another hiatus hit after Episode 7 while Ross settled his living situation, as his apartment got struck by so much mold growth he joked it would be ground zero for the Cordyceps infection, and barred him from his recording room.
 He announced a hiatus while he spent some time finding another place to settle as soon as he could manage, and would try to maintain more easily-made content like Ross's Game Dungeon episodes.

 - Furthermore, Scott has stated that Freeman's Mind 2 will be going on another hiatus for the length of the COVID-19 pandemic, as he and his neighbors have all been quarantined to their apartments and he doesn't want to bother his now-permanently-at-home neighbors with him shouting into his microphone as Gordon.

 - Yes, this trope can even apply to web-only content.
 The extremely long hiatus after episode 44 was due to contract disputes between Ross and Machinima.
 This got so bad that Ross left Machinima for good and released all further episodes in affiliation with That Guy with the Glasses.
 Ross went and added annotations on every single episode telling viewers to visit another website to see actual machinima content.